thirdweb-dev/typescript-sdk/docs/sdk.tokenerc20contract.mintbatchto.md

 ## Remarks

-Mint tokens to many wallets
+Mint tokens to many wallets in one transaction.

 ## Example